Tuesday, July 12, 2011

 Like inconsolable tears of parting lovers

-After each meeting
+After each meeting.

 But the poems, I find them rather amusing

-Staying awake, up in the late night
+Staying awake, up late at night

 When the whole world is asleep,